barblessngo/barbless.ngo/content/_index.md

 Our current projects include:

-* Humanitarian Air Response Team (HART), flying aerial imaging for Hurricane relief in the Caribbean
+* Humanitarian Air Response Team (HART), flying aerial imaging for Hurricane relief in the Caribbean (Nov 2024)
-* Foreflight Content Pack for Mexico and Central America
+* Foreflight Content Pack for Mexico and Central America (Jan 2025)
 * [Foreflight Content Pack for the Burningman Airport (88NV)](/for-pilots/88nv/)
 * ForeFlight Content Pack for backcountry aviators
-* Building the _Unidrome_, the worlds most complete list of airports in the world
+* Building the _Unidrome_, the worlds most complete list of airports in the world (Oct 2024)
 * Keeping OpenStreetMap airports up to date, globally